chroma-core/docs/docs/usage-guide.md

 ##### Running the Server

 :::caution Ephemeral Storage 💀
-Unless you mount your data directory, your data will be lost when you terminate the container.
+By default docker compose will store your data in a local volume `chroma-data` which will not be lost if upon `docker compose down` unless `--volume` is passed, or you manually remove the volume from Docker.
 :::

 Create a `.chroma_env` file with the following contents: